 Email marketing is a very big industry with so many different styles, techniques, and goals.
 The best place to start is with one list, one strategy, and a mindset of growth.

-They’ll set you up with HTML code to create signup forms on your website.
+They’ll set you up with HTML code to create signup forms on your website, which makes it easy for your visitors to subscribe.

-The best strategy to increase early signups is to offer something for free.
+The best strategy to increase early signups is to offer something for free, as an incentive for people to subscribe.
 Maybe a small freebie pack, or a chapter of a new ebook.

 If you don’t have anything to offer, then just outline exactly what subscribers get by adding their email to your list.
 Give visitors a reason to hand your their contact information.